dvalters/fuse-netcdf/README.md

 # fuse-netcdf
-ESoWC project for the netcdf-fusepy utility
+ESoWC project for the netcdf-fusepy utility.
+(Work in progress)

-See the wiki for proposal, workplan, other notes etc. https://github.com/dvalters/fuse-netcdf/wiki
+_See the wiki for proposal, workplan, other notes etc. https://github.com/dvalters/fuse-netcdf/wiki_

+This readme contains a brief overview of how to use fuse-netcdf and some example output.

 ## Usage